 - Point the Windows Explorer to the location where you have the bootable macOS DMG file.

-- Wait until the software completes restoring the USB drive with the input.
+- Wait until the software completes restoring the USB disk with Install macOS Catalina app.

-- The bootable Mac OS USB installer is ready when you see the message “Restore Complete”.
+- The disk is ready when you see the message “Restore Complete”.